The McClellan Oscillator

 There are two broad categories often applied to indicators: leading and lagging.
 Momentum oscillators are typically considered leading indicators, which are structured to lead price shifts.
-In other words, momentum indicators, when functioning efficiently, will provide an indication of a shift in price movement before the shift actually occurs.
+In other words, momentum indicators, when functioning efficiently, will provide an indication of a shift or change in price direction or trend before the change actually occurs.

 Something for traders to keep in mind, however, is that momentum will also decline when a security trades sideways, especially when momentum has previously been at particularly high levels.
 Therefore, a decrease in momentum is not always a signal of an impending market reversal.
 It may simply be an indication that momentum has returned to a median state.

 What Is the McClellan Oscillator?

 The McClellan Oscillator was developed by Sherman and Marian McClellan, in 1969, as a market breadth indicator most often used for short-term and intermediate-term trading.
 This indicator functions on the basis of the variation between the total number of issues on the New York Stock Exchange (NYSE) that are either declining or advancing.

 To break this indicator down further, traders and analysts may see a limited number of stocks making significant gains in the market and thus presume that a bull market is in effect and that, in general, the market is functioning in a healthy way.
 However, the reality may be that the market is in a state of flux with rising market prices overall in fact being fueled by only a few stocks.
 The McClellan Oscillator is designed to recognize such a market condition and signal a potential turn from bull-to-bear market, or conversely from bear-to-bull.